-In order to provide exceptional learning opportunities for students of The School, management concentrate on four key priorities:
+In order to provide exceptional learning opportunities for students of The Academy management concentrate on a number of key priorities:

-- Outstanding teaching and learning the aim is to provide outstanding teaching and learning to ensure that all students achieve at the highest possible level within a supportive, compassionate, and scholarly culture. - b) Care for the individual the structures and ethos of the Academy ensure that Shenfield High School is a Healthy School where individual stakeholder needs are acknowledged and supported. - c) A fit place to learn the aim is to provide an inspirational and well-run environment in which students
+- Outstanding teaching and learning the aim is to provide outstanding teaching and learning to ensure that all students achieve at the highest possible level within a supportive, compassionate, and scholarly culture - b) Care for the individual the structures and ethos of the Academy ensure that Shenfield High School is a Healthy School where individual stakeholder needs are acknowledged and supported. - c) A fit place to learn the aim is to provide an inspirational and well-run environment in which students can learn and grow. - d) Develop a 'Shenfield Way' so all students experience and benefit from a consistent approach and staff feel empowered through a collegiate approach.